diehlpk/blender-vtk-plugin/README.md

 Support and contact information
 -----------------

-Please support bugs at the github page of the project and contributions to the project as an pull request.
+Please submit bugs at the github page of the project and contributions to the project as pull requests.

 Legal information
 -----------------